Skip to main content

 Hagan Scholarship DEADLINE DECEMBER 1, 2025

-The Hagan Scholarship is a nationwide need-based merit scholarship, providing recipients with the opportunity to achieve their goals and graduate college debt-free.
-The scholarship provides $2,000 to help pay for essential items to attend college and up to $7,500 each semester for up to 8 consecutive semesters.
+The Hagan Scholarship is a nationwide need-based merit scholarship, providing recipients “regardless of nationality” with the opportunity to achieve their goals and graduate college debt-free.
+The scholarship provides up to $7,500 each semester for up to 8 consecutive semesters.
+Hagan Scholars have attended 637 colleges and universities located in 49 state and the District of Columbia.

 Burger King Scholars Program DEADLINE DECEMBER 15, 2025